-Each of you should retain a fully signed copy of the annual review prior to submitting the signed originals and CV to Deb Marsh by the May 13, 2016 deadline.
+Each of you should retain a fully signed copy of the annual review prior to submitting the signed originals and CV to Deb Marsh by the May 12, 2017 deadline.

-Graduate Student Annual Review for 2015-2016
+Graduate Student Annual Review for 2016-2017

-Crop and Soil Sciences, Horticulture, Plant Pathology
+Crop and Soil Sciences, Horticulture, Plant Pathology, Food Science (WSU), Entomology

+Annual review of graduate students is required by the WSU Graduate School.
 The evaluation period for the annual review is May (or starting date) to May.
 Each student is responsible for completing Sections A and B, and then forwarding it electronically with a curriculum vita (CV) to their advisor in advance of the review meeting.
 The student is responsible for arranging the annual review meeting.
 The student's advisor will complete Sections C and D and review them with the student at the annual review meeting.
 Both parties will complete Section E (if applicable).
-Annual reviews must be completed and submitted (including CV) to Debra Marsh, Academic Coordinator, by Friday, May 13, 2016.
+Annual reviews must be completed and submitted (including CV) to Debra Marsh, Academic Coordinator, by Friday, May 12, 2017.